tahahasan897/govinance_protocol/README.md

 ## How This Project Works:

 The purpose of this project is to set the data to be ready in order to train an AI model to start taking control over the governance policy.
 The project is yet experiemental, but it can set to go on it's own as a regular token for trading, staking, and so on.
+Let's go through the main folders/files, starting with the top and work our way down:

+- **`tcript`**:
+  - `ai_controller.py`:
+    This file, is an AI-driven supply controller for your TranscriptToken ecosystem.
+Here’s what it does:

+    - Purpose:

+      It connects to your deployed SmartAIWallet contract on-chain.
+      It uses AI/algorithmic logic (from your functions module) to decide whether to increase, decrease, or hold the token        supply.
+      It can send a transaction to the contract to adjust the supply based on this decision.

+    - How it works
+      1. Environment & Config Loading

+        Loads environment variables (RPC URL, contract address, ABI path, private key, etc.) from necessities.env.
+        Loads the contract ABI from the path specified in the environment.

+      2. Blockchain Connection

+        Connects to the blockchain using Web3 and the provided RPC URL.
+        Instantiates a contract object for interacting with the SmartAIWallet.

+      3. Supply Fetching

+        Reads the current total supply from the contract and converts it from wei to tokens.

+      4. AI Logic

+        Calls functions from your functions.py (like demand_index, adaptive_threshold, heat_gap, percent_rule) to analyze           metrics and decide on a supply adjustment percentage.
+        Scales this percentage to a fixed-point integer (for on-chain compatibility).

+      5. Transaction Sending

+        If the AI decision is nonzero, it builds and (optionally) sends a transaction to the contract’s adjustSupply function       with the computed adjustment factor.

+      6. Execution

+        When run as a script, it prints the AI’s decision and either sends the transaction or holds steady.

+    - Summary
+      This script is an automated, data-driven supply manager for your token, using on-chain data and AI logic to decide and execute supply adjustments on your smart contract.

 So, how can it determine whether to mint/burn or doesn't do any change?
 Well, you can checkout `functions.py` to see how it works.
 But here is a brief explanation:

 - **Demand Index Function:**